openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 In this part you're going to learn many concepts in how to store and manipulate multidimensional information.
 You'll later be able to use that information to control realtime 3d graphics using OpenGL, and impress the opposite (or same) sex with your mastery of geometry.

 ### The Vector
 You may have heard of vectors before when discussing directions or position, and after understanding that they can represent both, may have gotten a little confused.
-Here's The Truth About Vectors™:
+Here's the truth about Vectors™:

 	A vector is just an array that stores multiple pieces of the same type information.

 Seriously, that's all it is.
 Quit hiding.

 This simplicity is also their great power.
-Just like The number 5 can be used to describe five Kilometres, the result of subtracting 12 and 7, or the number of cookies in a jar - the same works with vectors.
+Just like the number 5 can be used to describe five Kilometres, the result of subtracting 12 and 7, or the number of cookies in a jar - the same works with vectors.

 It's up to the user of that mathematical object to choose what it is used as.
 The vector $v=\left(5,-3,1\right)$ can represent a point in space, a direction of a moving object, a force applied to your game character, or just three numbers.
 And just like with numbers, algebraic operations such as addition and multiplication may be applied to vectors.